Amazon Marketplace

 Hazmat (hazardous materials) are substances or products that pose a risk due to their chemical or physical properties.
 Amazon severely restricts the sale of hazmat products and requires safety certificates, safety data sheets, and special shipping methods.
 Sellers must register before listing and obtain Amazon hazmat approvals to offer such products.

-Open term pageGeschütztes Produkt / Gated
+Open glossary pageGeschütztes Produkt / Gated

 Eingeschränkte Verkaufsprodukte